Healthcare & Pharmaceutical Fraud

 What potential whistleblowers need to know about reporting fraud in the healthcare industry

-Fraud in the healthcare, pharmaceutical, and durable medical equipment industries is pervasive and significant, and contributes substantially to rising healthcare costs.
+Fraud in the healthcare, pharmaceutical, and durable medical equipment industries is significant and contributes substantially to rising healthcare costs.
+And sadly, it can be pervasive during a national or worldwide health crisis.
 The federal and state governments collectively spend hundreds of billions of dollars every year on healthcare programs including Medicare and Medicaid.

 Whistleblowers play a critical role in stopping healthcare fraud